-	In the face of anger and instead of blame, the more helpful response is moves into conscious awareness of the motion of the anger by asking:
+In the face of anger and instead of blame, the more helpful response is to move into conscious awareness of the motion of the anger by asking:

 What am I remembering that I forgot or never understood to begin with?

-In posing the question, the motion is to step out blame and let go of anger.
+In posing the question, the motion is to step out of blame and let go of anger.

 Asking this question begins the process by first taking responsibility both for the forgetting and for the tendency to blame.